Black robes or bathrobes? Virus alters high court traditions

-WASHINGTON (AP) — The coronavirus pandemic is forcing big changes at the tradition-bound Supreme Court.
-The justices will hear arguments this month by telephone for the first time since Alexander Graham Bell patented his invention in 1876.
+On Monday, the justices heard arguments by telephone for the first time since Alexander Graham Bell patented his invention in 1876.

-Audio of the arguments will be broadcast live by the news media, another first.
-This will be just the second time that the justices will meet outside the court since the Supreme Court building opened in 1935.
+Audio of the arguments also was broadcast live by the news media, another first.
+This is just the second time that the justices are meeting outside the court since the Supreme Court building opened in 1935.
 (The discovery of anthrax in a court mailroom in 2001 forced a temporary relocation to another federal courthouse less than a mile away.)

-The first argument is Monday, and the court will hear a total of 10 cases over six days.
+The court will hear a total of 10 cases over six days.
 Among the cases to be argued: President Donald Trump’s bid to keep certain financial records private and whether presidential electors are required to cast their Electoral College ballots for the candidate who won their state.

 SENIORITY RULES